-In wholesale markets, lenders reported that the proportion of their funding issued in private, rather than public, markets had increased in Q3.(1) The tenor of funding was reported to have been unchanged, but was expected to fall a little over the next quarter (Chart 6).
+In wholesale markets, lenders reported that investor demand for their debt had been broadly unchanged in Q4 and was expected to remain so over the next three months.
+The proportion of lenders' funding issued in private, rather than public, markets was broadly unchanged in Q4, although it was expected to fall in 2014 Q1.(1) Issuance of long-term wholesale debt was reported to have increased a little relative to short-term funding and was expected to rise significantly over the next quarter (Chart 6).